maximeschoeni/sublanguage/readme.txt

 = Philosophy =

 Sublanguage is more a toolkit than a ready-made solution for building a multi-language website.
 It focuses on customizing public interface for visitors, and adapting user experience for editors.
-It is designed to bring multilingual functionalities and let room for personalization.
+It is design to bring multilingual functionalities and let room for personalization.
 While UI configuration is quite minimal, multiple hooks and filters are available to fit every needs.

 Sublanguage is based on the concept of inheritance.
 Translations are custom-post-types parented to original posts, pages or custom-posts.
-If translation field is empty, or if translation is missing, original language field content is inherited.
-The intention is to completely avoid duplicated or even synchronized content, because it is unhandy for content editors.
+Each translations have 4 relevant fields: `post_title`, `post_content`, `post_name` and `post_excerpt`.
+If one field is empty, or if translation is missing, original language field content is inherited.
+The intention is to completely avoid duplicated or even synchronized content.

-Sublanguage pays attention to SEO directives.
-It uses rewrite URL to structures language content into subdirectories.
-Moreover URL permalink are fully translatable, not only post slugs but also terms, taxonomies and post-type archives slugs.
+To comply with SEO standards, Sublanguage uses rewrite URL to structures language content into subdirectories.
+Moreover, URL permalink are fully translatable, not only post slugs but also terms, taxonomies and post-type archives slugs.

+= Features =

+- allow translation of `title`, `content`, `excerpt`, `permalink` and `meta fields` for `posts`, `page` and `custom post types`
+- allow translation of `title`, `caption`, `alt field` and `description` for `medias`
+- allow translation of `name`, `slug` and `description` for `categories`, `tags` and `custom taxonomies`
+- allow translation of `post type archive slug` and `taxonomies slugs`
+- allow translation of localized texts and login screens
+- use URL rewrite
+- support quick edit
+- support multisite
+- support ajax
+- extendable

 = Documentation =

 Plugin documentation is available on [github](https://github.com/maximeschoeni/sublanguage)

-= Translate posts, pages, medias and custom posts =

-You can translate title, content, excerpt, permalink (url) and meta fields for any kind of post types, and title, caption, alt field and description for medias (attachment).
-When a field is let blank, it will inherit value from "main language".
-By default, only posts and pages are translatable.
-Go to `Settings` > `Sublanguage` to enable other post types.
-You can also translate meta fields, but you need first to register them using `sublanguage_register_postmeta_key` filter.
-Read the [faq](https://wordpress.org/plugins/sublanguage/faq/) for more information.

-= Translate categories, tags and custom taxonomies =

-You can translate the name, slug and description field for any term.
-As for posts, blank fields will also inherit the main language value.
-You cannot translate term relationship: all translation of a post inherit the same term relationship.
-By default, only categories are translatable.
-Go to `Settings` > `Sublanguage` to enable other taxonomies.

-= Quick edit =

-Sublanguage support the quick edit interface in post list table, and adds a custom button in the mce editor for opening a javascript interface to handle quick posts translation.

-= No additional tables in database =

-All translation data is stored using the standard Wordpress API for custom posts and taxonomies.
-So you won't run into problems if you have other plugins dealing with database (import/export plugin, archive plugin, cache plugin, etc.)

-= Support ajax =

-You can get or update posts translations from front-end with ajax, using the [conventional way](https://codex.wordpress.org/AJAX_in_Plugins).
-Read the [faq](https://wordpress.org/plugins/sublanguage/faq/) for more information.

-= Support multisite =

-Sublanguage works fine on a multisite installation.
-Each site may have its own languages.

-= Translate login screens =

-Translate screens for login, reset password, register, and email alerts.

-= Extensible =

-You can extend functionalities by using some hooks/filters.
-Read the [faq](https://wordpress.org/plugins/sublanguage/faq/) for more information.

-= No automatic translations ! =

-Sublanguage provide an interface to deal with multilanguage but does not handle automatic translations.

-= Github =

-[Sublanguage is on github](https://github.com/maximeschoeni/sublanguage).
-Any contribution is welcome!

 = Thanks =